paratreet/paratreet/README.md

 ## Examples

-Under the `examples/` directory, one can find several example ParaTreeT applications, like:
+Under the `examples/` directory, one can find example ParaTreeT applications, like:

 - _Gravity_ &mdash; Implements an n-body simulation of gravitational dynamics.
 - _SPH_ &mdash; Simulates hydrodynamics using the Smooth Particle Hydrodynamics (SPH) technique.